Community Story: John Corrigan

 The 5 Stages of GTD®

 Where are you in the 5 I’s?
-David Allen explains the 5 stages you can expect with GTD: If you’re not at “Integration” yet, here are some ideas to continue on the Path of GTD Mastery: Read (or reread!) the Getting Things Done book.
-David Allen has often said it is “the” manual for learning this …
+David Allen explains the 5 stages you can expect with GTD: Please accept statistics cookies to watch this video.
+If you’re not at “Integration” yet, here are some ideas to continue on the Path of GTD Mastery: Read (or reread!) the Getting Things Done book.
+David Allen has often …